Contact Us

 Doing this prevents your p2p money transfer app from falling on the other side of the law.

-User data security The discovery phase is the ideal place to strategize on ways to keep the data gathered from user registration and transaction processes safe.
+User data security measures The discovery phase is the ideal place to strategize on ways to keep the data gathered from user registration and transaction processes safe.

 Beyond the fact that all regulatory agencies mandate this, there’s also a moral obligation to protect customers’ data from a breach.